 I completed a PhD on women’s experiences of home births in 2002, which was published as a book, ‘Birthing Autonomy: Women’s Experiences of Planning Home Births’.
 I continue to research and write about birth issues in books and journals and was co-editor of the MIDIRS Midwifery Digest.

-I live with my husband and am fortunate to be a mother of three grown up children, and Grannie to three beautiful grandchildren.
+I live with my husband and am fortunate to be a mother of three grown up children, and Grannie to five beautiful grandchildren.
 My passions are my family, improving women’s and families’ experiences of birth and researching into and campaigning on the politics of birth and midwifery.

 I provide a link between Edinburgh Napier University and the Centre, the midwifery programme team at Napier is keen to promote links between the midwifery programme and the PPC.

 I am also member of the Birth Project Group which is a cross nations/ universities/ voluntary sector group keen to provide support to birth workers of all areas and backgrounds.

 I also help to facilitate the Birth Education Course which I find very enjoyable.
 Finally I act as a link supervisor of midwives for the centre.

 I got involved in the centre via Nadine Edwards.
 I had been involved in community organisations in England and when I moved up to Scotland I got in touch with Nadine to see what was happening locally.
 This turned out to be a great decision.

 I have been a midwife for over twenty years, during which time I have worked in a variety of midwifery settings.
 Currently I am a Midwifery lecturer at Edinburgh Napier.
 I have been involved with a number of voluntary groups in the past and am interested in grass roots maternity organisations.

 I am married with two grown up children, a bouncy dog and a cat.
 I have masses of interests but top of the current list are: I love disappearing into books, knitting (which unfortunately I do badly but I just love wool) and generally mooching about with my friends and family.